 Apraxia Kids offers an online registry of speech therapists across the United States and Canada who have experience treating children with apraxia of speech.
 You can search by location to find a speech therapist near you.

 Be sure to consider the logistics of your child’s speech therapy sessions.
 How far is the commute?
 Do the available session times work with your schedule?
-Many families have found online speech therapy to be a more convenient choice, and many academic studies have shown that online speech therapy is just as impactful and effective as therapy provided in person.
+Many families have found online speech therapy to be a more convenient choice, especially for a condition like apraxia, which requires frequent sessions.
+Many studies have shown that online speech therapy is just as impactful and effective as therapy provided in person.

 Once you’ve found a speech therapist, prepare any questions you have.
 You can call ahead of your child’s evaluation, or bring your questions to the evaluation.
 Speech therapists know this can be an uncertain and anxious time for families, and they’ll work to answer your questions and assure you of their plan for your child’s treatment.